 This wood sofa bed takes up very little space yet can be pulled out to make a bed big enough for two people to sleep comfortably.
 I’m sure some would worry about the weight of so much wood in an RV, but this RV’s owners said the type of wood they used to make the multi-colored planks is actually fairly light weight, and they were mindful of their RV’s total weight throughout the project.
 If you’re interested in building this style of pull-out sofa bed yourself, there are several good tutorials available on YouTube.

-If you love the idea of a pull-out wooden sofa like this but aren’t sure you’d want to build it yourself, you can buy a similar one from a company called CouchBed to use as a base for whatever mattress or cushion you choose:
+If you love the idea of a pull-out wooden sofa like this but aren’t sure you’d want to build it yourself, you can buy this similar one to use as a base for whatever mattress or cushion you choose:

 5. Couch with Hidden Storage